Originally published on: April 6th, 2017. Last modified on May 6th, 2021

 - Vaginal vault prolapse – Following a hysterectomy, the top of the vagina may collapse downwards, towards or out of the vagina

-How Can The Pelvic Organ Be Treated?
+Can Prolapse Be Treated?

 Treatment options can be categorised into non-surgical and surgical options.
+Below is a summary, and you can find more on our prolapse treatments page.

 - It’s rarely a life threatening condition and many women will choose not to have any treatment if they have no symptoms or discomfort